ovh/beamium/README.md

  - **Reliable**: Beamium handle network failure.
 Never lose data.
 We guarantee void proof graph ;)
  - **Versatile**: Beamium can also fetch metrics from a directory.
  - **Powerful**: Beamium is able to filter metrics and to send them to multiple Warp10 platforms.

+## How it works?

+Scraper (optionals) will collect metrics from defined endpoints.
+They will store them into the source_dir.
+Beamium will read files inside source_dir, and will fan out them according to the provided selector into sink_dir.
+Finaly Beamium will push files from the sink_dir to the defined sinks.

+The pipeline can be describe this way :

+    HTTP /metrics endpoint --scrape--> source_dir --route--> sink_dir --forward--> warp10

+It also means that given your need, you could produce metrics directly to source/sink directory, example :

+    $ TS=`date +%s` && echo $TS"000000// metrics{} true" >> /opt/beamium/data/sources/prefix-$TS.metrics

 ## Status
 Beamium is currently under development.